Dhitchen28963/Penny-Provisions/README.md

 * Enabled automatic deploys and then clicked "Deploy Branch".
 * Upon completion of the build and display message of "Your app was successfully deployed" I then clicked View.

 The link can be found here - [Penny Provisions](https://penny-provisions-777f1206dc49.herokuapp.com/)

 ## Credits

 **Content**
-* Some of the code relating to user log in was derived from
+* The code relating to user login and user account creation was derived from Youtube videos from Digital Fox, Stack Overflow and Chat.openai.com for suggestions.